 The acceptance of responsibility is a choice, and it’s not automatic nor wired into one’s brain by nature.
 It is a challenge to which you how you can respond, with acceptance or rejection.
 To be motivated by terror or love.

 The result of being motivated by love and challenge is a positive sense of self esteem.
-The result of running away from responsibility, thought and judgment will be a sense of pain and a lack of self esteem.
+The result of running away from responsibility thought and judgment will be a sense of pain and a lack of self esteem.

 It’s a man’s values that determine his values as an extension of himself, as an integral part of his identity.
+The individual’s self is a cumulative result of year and years of irrationalities, failures, successes, actions and values.

-Your self is a cumulative result of year and years of irrationalities, failures, successes, actions, values and etc. When you have self esteem or the lack of it is the reputation a man acquires with himself.
+Self esteem or the lack of it is the reputation a man acquires with himself.

-Self-esteem is basically an opinion about the person you are.
-Ultimately, self esteem is a mere bunch of thoughts about whether or not you’re a ‘good person’.
-It’s NOT a fact, it’s just an opinion.
+Finally, there’s no such thing as ‘high self esteem’ or ‘high confidence’.
+Self-esteem is an opinion about the person you are.
+Ultimately, self-esteem is a mere bunch of thoughts about whether or not you’re a ‘good person’.
+It’s not an unchangeable fact.

-If you stopped exercising for a few days, your mind says: See?
+If you stopped exercising for a few days, your mind says: ‘see?
 I know you wouldn’t last.
-If you lose your temper with a friend or make a slight mistake at work, there goes your ‘high self esteem’.
+If you lose your temper with a friend or make a slight mistake at work… there goes your ‘high self-esteem’.’

-If you feel like you ‘lack self esteem’ here may be why: 1) you probably lack standards for yourself 2) the people around probably lack standards and expectations in themselves and standards and expectations for you.
+If you feel like you ‘lack self-esteem’ here may be why: 1) you probably lack standards for yourself 2) the people around probably lack standards and expectations in themselves and standards and expectations for you.